Xamla/xamla.github.io/prominent-convnet-architectures.md

 <br />

+In the following table, the architecture of entire residual networks of different depth are presented.
+Building blocks (as e.g. the example building block from above) are shown in brackets together with the number of blocks stacked.
+Downsampling is performed by conv3_1, conv4_1, and conv5_1 with a stride of 2.

 | Layer Name | Output Size | 18-Layer Net | 34-Layer Net | 50-Layer Net | 101-Layer Net | 152-Layer Net |
 |:---------- | :---------: | :----------: | :----------: | :----------: | :-----------: | :-----------: |